 Flooring Installation Cost in Ohio (2026)

 If you are planning a flooring installation in Ohio, expect to pay somewhere in the $2,700–$13,500 range, with most projects settling near $6,300.
-That is roughly 10% below the national average, and the gap comes down to local realities rather than national trends.
+That is roughly 10% below our national baseline, and the gap comes down to local realities rather than national trends.

 Costs are not uniform across the state either — homeowners in Columbus, Cleveland, Cincinnati often see different quotes than those in smaller towns, which is why the city-by-city table below is usually more useful than a single statewide figure.
-The estimates here already factor in Ohio's labor rate (0.88x the national average) and material rate (0.92x), so they reflect what local contractors actually charge in 2026.
+The estimates here apply Ohio's labor index (0.88x) and material index (0.92x) to our national baseline.
+Those indices describe how far we judge Ohio to sit from the national average on trade wages and material and delivery costs — they are not a survey of local bids, and no contractor has quoted the number on this page.

 Ohio Cost Range